Turn your home into a fortress for burglary prevention by fixing the flaws in your home defense that burglars search

 • Noises (such as heavy traffic or other machinery) help prowlers.

 A survey of paroled burglars showed how they think.
 Some burglars prefer the cover of darkness – so they avoid lighted areas.
 But if lights are within reach, they can unscrew them.

 Also, they know that most burglar alarm warning stickers are phony but usually move on to another home anyway.
 Sometimes, though, they’ll check it (while hiding) to see if it works.

 Look at your home through a burglar’s eyes and improve the worst area first.
 The most important burglary prevention improvements are fortified doors and windows, good outdoor security lighting, and wired or wireless burglar alarms.

 Jennifer Hazen of Lexington KY said she was expecting a friend, so when she heard a knock at the door, she opened it, and instead found a man wearing a ski mask.
 He forced his way inside, pushed her down, and slashed her face with a knife.
-That's when her pet boxer came to her rescue and ferociously chased him back out the front door.
+That's when her pet boxer came to her rescue and ferociously chased him out the door.

 Burglars usually avoid homes with even a small barking dog.
 Most adult